karkman/Metagenomics2021/Day3/README.md

 * If yes, in what way?

-# Genome-resolved metagenomics with Anvi'o
+## Genome-resolved metagenomics with anvi'o

 Anvio is an analysis and visualization platform for omics data.
 You can read more from Anvio's [webpage](http://merenlab.org/software/anvio/).

 ![alt text](/Figure/Screen%20Shot%202017-12-07%20at%2013.50.20.png "Tom's fault")

+First we need to open an interactive session inside a screen and then log in again with a tunnel using the computing node identifier.

+Mini manual for `screen`:
+* `screen -S NAME` - open a screen and give it a session name `NAME`
+* `screen` - open new screen without specifying any name
+* `screen -ls` - list all open sessions
+* `ctrl + a` + `d` - to detach from a session (from inside the screen)
+* `screen -r NAME` - re-attach to a detached session using the name
+* `screen -rD` - re-attach to a attached session
+* `exit` - close the screen and kill all processes running inside the screen (from inside the screen)

-First open interactive node with 4 cores and go to your course folder and make a new folder called ANVIO.
+So after opening a new screen, connect to an interactive node with 4 cores and go to your course folder and make a new folder called ANVIO.
 All task on this section are to be done in this folder.

 ```
+screen -S anvio
 sinteractive -A project_2001499 -c 4 -m 10000

+cd /scratch/project_2001499/$USER
 mkdir ANVIO
 cd ANVIO
 ```

 We need to do some tricks for the contigs from assembly before we can use them in anvi'o.
-We will do this for one sample and you will get the needed data for rest of samples from ANVI-TUTORIAL.
+We will do this for one sample to demonstrate the workflow.
 For anvi'o you'll need to load bioconda and activate anvio-7 virtual environment.
-Open a screen for anvi'o workflow. `screen -S anvio`

 ```
 export PROJAPPL=/projappl/project_2001499
 module load bioconda/3
 source activate anvio-7
 ```

-## Rename the scaffolds and select those >5000nt.
+### Rename the scaffolds and select those >5000nt.
 Anvio wants sequence IDs in your FASTA file as simple as possible.
 Therefore we need to reformat the headerlines to remove spaces and non-numeric characters.
 Also contigs shorter than 5000 bp will be removed.